pulse-framework/pulse/docs/v2/getting-started/setup-with-react.md

 | React Component                             | Function or Class | Your React component as a function or class                                 | [true]()  |
 | [Dependency Function](#dependency-function) | Function          | A function that subscribes to Pulse data and optionally maps to React props | [false]() |

-If the `mapData` data param is not supplied, any Pulse properties accessed within the component function will be tracked for changes, upon change Pulse will re-render the component.
+If the [Dependency Function](#dependency-function) is not supplied any Pulse properties accessed within the component function will be **automatically tracked** for changes, upon change Pulse will re-render the component.

 ### Dependency Function

-It's always best to be verbose about what your component subscribes to; in some cases you might want to use data non-reactively so it's recomended to use the dependency function.
+It is always best to be verbose about what your component subscribes to; in some cases you might want to use data non-reactively so it's recomended to use the dependency function to explicity state what will cause re-renders.

 This function behaves differently depending on what you return from it: